G-Boronad/micropython-connected-weather-station/README.md

 Copy all files in'version1' folder to the ESP32 board.

-Paste your: OpenWeatherMap API key, Blynk API key, SSID name and Wifi key into data_wifi.py file
+Paste your OpenWeatherMap API key, Blynk API key, SSID name and Wifi key into data_wifi.py file when you see "..."

-For RF sensor, the code in 'mesure.py' have to be adapt to your sensor model.
+For RF sensor, the code in 'mesure.py' has to be adapt to your sensor model.

 My sensor Rf signal is here: